Training Image Derivatives: Increased Accuracy and Universal Robustness: First Order

-Here, $\mathcal{D}$ is a direction in which the deviation from the oracle increases most rapidly.
+Thus, $\mathcal{D}$ is the direction in which the deviation from the oracle increases most rapidly.
 As long as this maximum is large enough for (\ref{eq:assumption}) to hold with an acceptable $\varepsilon$, we do not need to consider the full expression (\ref{eq:1order dif}).
-This simplification proved to be appropriate for all networks considered in this paper.
-The problem (\ref{eq:univ. p}) would have to be considered if the interplay between the initial error and its increment cannot be ignored.

-The magnitude of the maximum (\ref{eq:optimal}) can be used as a measure of the network's vulnerability after appropriate normalization.
-Since the standard deviations of all outputs are about 0.3, a reasonable metric is
+This simplification has proven to be appropriate for all cases considered.
+The magnitude of the maximum in (\ref{eq:optimal}) can be used as a measure of the network's vulnerability after appropriate normalization.
+Since the standard deviations of all outputs are approximately 0.3, a reasonable metric is

-This value represents the rate at which the relative error increases, as we move along the optimal adversarial direction.
-For this type of attack, we will refer to it as $v_{\text{max}}$.
-The optimal direction is a linear combination of difference gradients
+which represents the rate at which the relative error increases as we move along the optimal attack vector.
+We will denote it by $v_{\text{max}}$ as the maximum vulnerability.
+The optimal attack vector is a linear combination of the gradients of the difference